milonite/seraph-id-sdk/DID.md

 To introduce Self-Sovereign Identity support in the NEO blockchain and enforce compatibility with the raising standards we propose a DID method for NEO.
 The DID is a pre-requisite for the [Seraph ID](https://seraphid.io).

-The W3C Credentials Community Group [DIDs](https://w3c-ccg.github.io/did-spec/) standard was choosen for future interopability with other Decentralized Identifier provider.
+The W3C Credentials Community Group [DIDs](https://w3c-ccg.github.io/did-spec/) standard was chosen for future interopability with other Decentralized Identifier provider.
 The following DID Method will be registered on [DID Method Registry](https://w3c-ccg.github.io/did-method-registry/).

 ## NEO-DID Method Definition